SCPDOS/DOS/docs/api.md

   -AL=00h: Get pointer to the environment for current process.
 Returns a pointer to the environment for the current process in __RDX__.

   -AL=01h: Get pointer to the command line arguments for the current process.
-Returns a pointer to the following struc in __RDX__:
+Returns a pointer to a command line arguments structure in __RDX__:

+  -AL=02h: Get pointer to the filename of current process.
+On return: CF=NC : __RDX__ is a pointer to the filename.
+CF=CY: No filename could be found and __RDX__ is a null pointer.

+  -AL>03h: Reserved.

+Note for reference, A command line arguments structure:
 <pre>
 struc cmdLineArgs
   .fcb1       db 16 dup (?)  ;First FCB,    argument 1